If you are one of the millions of people who have a sensitive nervous system, you know that burnout can be a real issue.

 It can be helpful to think of healing from burnout in terms of a cup.
 In one sense, we’re working to reduce and control how much liquid is poured into the cup.
 This might involve setting boundaries, saying no more often, and taking time for self-care.
 However, in the other sense, we’re also working to expand the cup so that it has more capacity.
 This might involve learning new coping strategies, developing a support system, and working on our self-esteem.

 By expanding our capacity and reducing the amount of liquid being poured in, we can eventually heal from burnout.

 Now, let’s break each of the three steps and see them more in-depth.

 Many people who experience burnout will say that their stressors come from their job.

-For some, it's the long hours, the demanding workload, or the difficult boss.
-Others might feel like they're never able to take a break or that their work is never-ending.
+This severe work-related stress can come from long hours, demanding workloads, or a difficult boss.
+Some might feel like they’re never able to take a break or that their work is never-ending.

 However, for some people, the stressors that lead to burnout are more personal.
-For example, caregivers often experience a high level of stress due to the demands of their role.
+For example, caregivers often experience a high level of stress due to their many job demands.